maxhawkins/sc_radio/README.md

 You could use this as a starting point for a procedural radio station.

 * Supercollider for audio generation
+* JACK with 'dummy' driver to work on cloud hardware
 * Darkice to connect with icecast
 * Icecast for mp3 streaming